Leduc, Alberta, Canada: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to pick the right kind.
-Most adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Make sure to choose the right kind.
+The vast majority of adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most locations.

-If you visit the Dr. Wood's Museum, wear museum-appropriate clothing and take:
+If you go to the Dr. Wood's Museum, wear museum-appropriate clothing and take:

 Small portable cooler